winternet-studio/flightsim-aircraft-panel/README.md

 - INOPERABLE: class that dims the control to indicate that it is inoperable
 - defect-write: class that indicates the control cannot write to the sim but is read-only
 - no-sound: don't play sound when button is clicked

+## Adding and customizing your own panels and FSUIPC offsets

+**ALL** customization must be done in the `user-config` to keep things organized.

+When you have created new panels that other people can benefit from I will gladly include them in the official application.
+You can send them to me or do a pull request.

 ## Troubleshooting